Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 of any data used to arrive at the final value to ensure secrets are not leaked.
 It may be best to only allow direct ARM resource access for secret config values initially and then expand allowance in future enhancements.

+##### Limitations for extension config expressions

+The top-level object for an extension configuration must be expressed as an object literal (with brackets).
+No conditional expressions, function calls, or other disruptive expressions are allowed.
+This allows for the ARM template code generation to explicitly write out a top-level object with the properties of the extension config.
+The property names must be known at authoring time.
+Object spreading in the object literal only supports spreading another extension.
+For an example of this, see the section that addresses passing extension configs down to nested deployments.

 #### Stacks mode for Bicep files

 Because the stack service will enable additional validation and features in the deployment service, Bicep template